- Download our Moving to Budapest Guide (PDF)

-On the flipside, salaries in Hungary are often low.
-So while it’s possible to live cheaply, expats used to higher earnings should be wary of overspending.
+Conversely, salaries in Hungary are often low.
+So while it’s possible to live cheaply, expats used to more lucrative wages should be wary of overspending.
 Negotiating with prospective employers for the highest possible salary package is key.

 Transport in Budapest